 Cooking With Sun-Dried Tomatoes

 The flavor of sun-dried tomatoes is quite intense, concentrated, and slightly salty, so a little goes a long way.
 Many people, especially children, enjoy eating sun-dried tomatoes as a snack out of hand.
-Although they are wonderful with pasta, sun-dried tomatoes are also tasty with many other foods, including vegetables, meats, and even bread.
+Although they are wonderful with pasta, sun-dried tomatoes are also tasty with many other foods, including vegetables, meats, chicken, and even bread.

 Making Your Own Sun-Dried Tomatoes